 - Connect the other red (+) clamp to the positive (+) post on the good battery, again making sure the connection is secure.

 - Connect the black (-) clamp to the negative (-) labeled post on the good battery.

 - Connect the last black negative (-) clamp to a clean, solid, and unpainted metal surface in the engine of the dead car to ground the circuit.
 Do not connect the black (-) cable to the dead battery itself, but as far away from the dead battery as possible.
 Connecting the clamp onto the battery can cause an explosion.

 - Once the dead car is started, you can remove the jumper cables while the cars are running making sure to not let the clamps touch each other or fall down into the engine.
-Remove the cables in reverse order: Black dead car, black working car, red working car, and finally red dead car.
+Remove the cables in reverse order: Black dead car, a black working car, a red working car, and finally red dead car.

 - The car that had a dead battery should continue running for at least 30 minutes to let the battery recharge properly.

-In the Event of a Battery Related Injury:
+In the event of a Battery Related Injury:

 Stop what you are doing and seek medical attention right away.
 For detailed information on how to treat an eye injury before heading into the doctor or emergency room for medical attention, click here.

 If you have experienced any of the dying battery signs listed above, it may be time to schedule an appointment at Virginia Auto Service located on 7th St. between McDowell & Thomas.
 We can inspect your vehicle’s battery, and let you know what the issue is.
 Plus, we are trained in the proper handling of car batteries and proper battery disposal.
 Give us a call, (602) 266-0200, or schedule an appointment online.